openedx/openedx-events/docs/how-tos/adding-event-bus-support-to-an-event.rst

 - Types with Custom Serializers (e.g., ``CourseKey``, ``datetime``)

 Ensure that the :term:`Event Payload` is structured as `attrs data classes`_ and that the data types used in those classes align with the event bus schema format.

+In the ``data.py`` files within each architectural subdomain you can find examples of the :term:`Event Payload` structured as `attrs data classes`_ that align with the event bus schema format.

 Step 3: Ensure Serialization and Deserialization
 ------------------------------------------------